 Amanda D. Smith, Ph.D., is senior scientist, built environment, with Project Drawdown and a researcher and analyst in building science and energy systems modeling.
 Her professional career includes academic, national laboratory, and industry positions.
 Most recently, she served as senior energy analyst at SOCOTEC USA.
 She received her doctorate from Mississippi State University.

-Christina (Tina) Swanson, Ph.D., is a visiting scholar with Project Drawdown.
+Christina (Tina) Swanson, Ph.D., is senior scientist, policy and private sector partnerships, with Project Drawdown.
 An environmental scientist with a background in cross-disciplinary research and multi-faceted engagement at the interface of science and policy, she is driven by an enduring passion to turn science into action to solve environmental problems and benefit society.
 Tina comes to Project Drawdown with more than two decades experience in the environmental non-profit arena, including with The Bay Institute and the Natural Resources Defense Council.